 City groups before the 1950s.
 Source: Jiaoxiang 1983/3, p.11.

-We know little of the ritual practices of city temples like the former Yingxiang guan temple, or the Chenghuang miao.
+We know little of the ritual practices of city temples like the former Yingxiang guan or Chenghuang miao.
 At the latter, master Daoist priest An Laixu was a revered instrumentalist, but I wish his vocal liturgy had been documented.
 Nor do we have much detail on the Buddhist temples that performed folk ritual in the area before the 1950s.

 An Laixu 安来緖 (1895–1977) became a priest at the age of 11 sui.
 After Liberation his ritual life was much reduced.
 He was never formally laicised, but was kept in check by being recruited to prestigious official committees; he only cut his hair in 1966.